tteeoo/dos/README.md

 Press enter to stop, and kill all child threads.

+For effective results on a single, relatively low-power server, a few thousand threads will do.

+Target web pages that include back-end processing for best results.

 ## Legal disclosure

 In addition to the MIT License, this further legal disclosure applies: